openmeteo/htimeseries/README.rst

     convert this string to a tzinfo_ object.

 **Time_step**
+    In version 5, a pandas "frequency" string such as ``10min`` (10 minutes), ``H`` (hour), or ``2M`` (two months).

-    A comma-separated pair of integers; the number of minutes and months in the time step (one of the two mut be zero).
+    Up to version 4, a comma-separated pair of integers; the number of minutes and months in the time step (one of the two must be zero).
     If missing, the time series is without time step.

+    When reading from version 4 or earlier, the pair of integers is automatically converted to a pandas "frequency" string, so the ``time_step`` attribute of an ``HTimeseries`` object is always a pandas "frequency" string.
+Likewise, when writing to a version 4 or earlier file, the pandas "frequency" string is automatically converted to the pair of integers.

 **Timestamp_rounding**
+    Deprecated.
+It might be found in old files, Version 4 or earlier, but ``htimeseries`` will ignore it when reading and will never write it.

     A comma-separated pair of integers indicating the number of minutes and months that must be added to a round timestamp to get to the nominal timestamp.
 For example, if an hourly time series has